adityarajagopal/C-Compiler/README.md

 This is a compiler that compiles ANSI C to MIPS Assembly.
-It is written and C++ and successfully compiles:
+It is written in C++ and successfully compiles:
   - integer arithmetic
   - nested loops and conditionals
   - function calls